denoland/deno/tools/cut_a_release.md

    been updated to reflect Web API changes in this release.
 Usually done ahead of time by @lucacasonato.

-9. **If you are cutting a patch release**: open a PR that forwards all commits created in the release process to the `main` branch.
+9. **If you are cutting a patch release**: a PR should have been automatically opened that forwards the release commit back to main.
+If so, merge it.
+If not and it failed, please manually create one.

 ## Updating `doc.deno.land`